 Donny Smith has nearly 40 years of electronics, computer and communications experience, culminating in the founding in 2000 of Jaguar Communications, a successful rural FTTH communications company, and its recent sale.
 This body of work includes 5 years of work as an electronic technician and assistant design engineer, 10 years in system design and software engineering, and 10 years of engineering covering RF, IP, PON, copper, standard telecommunications, advanced theory and design, management, and administration of several startups.
 Donny is currently a Project Manager with Fail Engineering, a communications engineering and consulting firm.

-Mr. Williams has 20 years of international telecommunications experience, beginning with Cellular Communications, Inc. (one of the original applicants for US cellular licenses in 1983), and continuing with various spinoffs, Cellular Communications of Puerto Rico (CCPR), Cellular Communications International (CCIL), and NTL.
-Stan was Chief Financial Officer of both CCPR and CCIL when they were sold to SBC/Cingular and Mannesmann/Vodafone, respectively, in 1999.
+Mr. Williams has over 20 years of international telecommunications experience, beginning with Cellular Communications, Inc. (one of the original applicants for US cellular licenses in 1983), and continuing with various spinoffs – Cellular Communications of Puerto Rico (CCPR), Cellular Communications International (CCIL), and NTL.
+He was Chief Financial Officer of both CCPR and CCIL when they were sold to SBC/AT&T and Mannesmann/Vodafone, respectively, in 1999.
 CCPR was a cellular operator in Puerto Rico, and CCIL was instrumental in helping the Omnitel consortium secure the second Italian cellular license in 1994.
 NTL (now Virgin Media) is the largest cable company in the United Kingdom.
-He lives in Norwich, Vermont with his wife, Jenny, and three children, and is a board member of The Upper Valley Land Trust and Vital communities, as well as a former member of the Norwich and Dresden school boards.
+Stan was a co-founder of and original investor in ECFiber.
+He lives in Norwich, Vermont with his wife, Jenny, and is a board member of the Upper Valley Land Trust and Hubbard Brook Research Foundation, as well as a former member of the Norwich and Dresden school boards.